 Amortization of intangible assets consist primarily of amortization expense on patent license asset, manufacturing license asset, technology, and customer relationships intangible assets.
 We amortize finite lived intangible assets over the period of estimated benefit using the straight-line method.

 Acquisition-Related Costs

-Acquisition-related costs consist of expenses incurred and changes in contingent consideration related to the Contura acquisition.
+Acquisition-related costs consist of due diligence expenses incurred related to the Merger Agreement with Boston Scientific and expenses and changes in contingent consideration related to the Contura acquisition.